yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/huggingface_markdown_release.md

 <br />

-The aleged 3x acceleration [10] of fused MoE in AITER is veried by Bruce Xu [13] and is essentail from the acceleration observed in a group GEMM with different shapes : a gemm where each expert's FFN weights mutliply a block of hidden states of tokens.
+The aleged 3x acceleration [10] of fused MoE in AITER is verified by Bruce Xu [13] and is essentail from the acceleration observed in a group GEMM with different shapes : a gemm where each expert's FFN weights mutliply a block of hidden states of tokens.

 The proof is that asm gemm generates almost 3x improvements in [PR#199](https://github.com/ROCm/aiter/pull/199):